daleksla/can_interact/README.md

 Note you will still need to link with `can_interact.o` as this is a thin wrapper with minimal functionality of their own.

-See `examples` directory for how to use library.
+See `docs` for documentation and `examples` directory for practical use of this library.

 ***